Charles Booth – mapping the impact of poverty and acting to improve things

 Jacob’s Island was a setting for scenes in Oliver Twist.
 Dickens described it as ‘the filthiest, the strangest, the most extraordinary of the many localities that are hidden in London’.
 Industry and housing had developed around St Saviour’s Dock (the mouth of the now ‘lost’ River Neckinger) by the eighteenth century.
 The worst housing on Jacob’s Island was cleared in the nineteenth century to make way for warehouses.
 However, this was not before a major cholera epidemic in 1849-50 and a fire that raged for two weeks or more in 1861.

 This area, like the rest of London, was studied by researchers involved in Charles Booth’s (1840-1916) famous social survey of London life – Life and Labour of the People in London.
-The map for this area in 1898-9 shows a concentration of ‘very poor’ households in chronic want (often employed as casual labourers) and ‘poor’ households (existing on between 18s and 21s ‘for a moderate family’).
+The map for this area (see opening image) in 1898-9 shows a concentration of ‘very poor’ households in chronic want (often employed as casual labourers) and ‘poor’ households (existing on between 18s and 21s ‘for a moderate family’).
 Much of this was on London Street (now known as Wolseley Street – right – named after Field Marshall Sir Garnet Wolseley – the original of Gilbert and Sullivan’s ‘modern major-general).
 It is marked on the map above.
 There were also some mixed streets. [link: Booth’s map of Jacob’s Island – type in “Jacob Street” (Southwark) and you will find the area.
 It stretches from Dockhead down to the river].

 Acknowledgement: The picture of the Jacob’s Island sign is by sarflondonunc and is reproduced here under a Creative Commons licence (Attribution-Non-Commercial-No Derivative Works 2.0 Generic).
 Flickr – http://www.flickr.com/photos/sarflondondunc/2495909843/.